-$\mathbf{X}$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2012
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDER

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO

-Commission File No. 001-32975

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization) 55 East 52 nd Street, New York, New York

-(Address of Principal Executive Offices)

-Registrant's telephone number, including area code: (212) 857-3100

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Class A Common Stock, \$0.01 par value

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein and will not be contained, to the best of the registrant's knowledge, in the definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer $\Box$ Non-Accelerated Filer $\Box$ Smaller Reporting Company $\Box$ (do not check if a smaller reporting company)

-Indicate by check whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.
-Yes 🗆 No 🗵

-The aggregate market value of the voting and nonvoting common equity of the registrant held by non-affiliates as of June 30, 2012 was approximately \$663.4 million, based on the closing price of the registrant's Class A common stock reported on the New York Stock Exchange on such date of \$23.39 per share and on the par value of the registrant's Class B common stock, par value \$0.01 per share.

-The number of shares of the registrant's Class A common stock, par value \$0.01 per share, outstanding as of February 19, 2013, was 31,715,614.
-The number of shares of the registrant's Class B common stock, par value \$0.01 per share, outstanding as of February 19, 2013 was 42 (excluding 58 shares of Class B common stock held by a subsidiary of the registrant).

-Documents Incorporated by Reference
+DECEMBER 31, 2013

+2202M22H01, =V15

+OR TRANSITION REPORT PURSUAN PERIOD FROM TO F TO SECTION 13 OR 15(d ) OF THE SECURITIES EXCHANG E ACT OF 1934 FOR THE TRANSITION Commissi on File Number 001-32975 E PARTNERS INC • Delaware 20-4748747 (State or Other Jurisdic Incorporation or Organi (I.R.S.
+Employer Identification No.) 55 East 52nd Street, New Yo , 10055 (Address of Principal Execut ive Offices) (Zip Code) Registrant's telephone nu mber, including area code: (212) 857-310 00 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name o f each exchange on which registered Class A Common Stock, \$0 .01 par value N New York Stock Exchange Securities registered pu rsuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w Indicate by check mark if the registrant is not ' ' Indicate by check mark whether the registrant months (or for such shorter period that the registrant ecurities Exchange Act of 1934 during the preceding 12 equirements for the past 90 days.
+Yes 🗵 No 🗆 very Interactive Data File required to be submitted and eriod that the registrant was required to submit and post Indicate by check mark if disclosure of delinq knowledge, in the definitive proxy or information sta and will not be contained, to the best of the registrant's endment to this Form 10-K. $\boxtimes$ Indicate by check mark whether the registrant accelerated filer," "accelerated filer" and "smaller rep smaller reporting company.
+See the definitions of "larg Large Accelerated Filer x Accelerated Filer □ Non-Accelerated Filer □ (do not check if a smaller reporting company) Smaller Reporting Company $\ \square$ Indicate by check whether the registrant is a si hell company (as defined in Rul o 🗵 , , , nonvoting common equity of th e registrant held by non-affiliates as of Jun e 30, 2013 was approximately \$1.2 billion, based on the o, 2014, was 34,699,290.
+The number of shares of the of Class B common stock held by a subsidiary of the ъ .
+Incorporated by Reference

-Portions of the definitive Proxy Statement of Evercore Partners Inc. to be filed pursuant to Regulation 14A of the general rules and regulations under the Securities Exchange Act of 1934, as amended, for the 2013 annual meeting of stockholders ("Proxy Statement") are incorporated by reference into Part III of this Form 10-K.
+Portions of the definitive Proxy Statement of Evercore Partners Inc. to be filed pursuant to Regulation 14A of the general rules and regulations under the Securities Exchange Act of 1934, as amended, for the 2014 annual meeting of stockholders ("Proxy Statement") are incorporated by reference into Part III of this Form 10-K.